-Taking a break in service can have an impact on your NHS Pension, depending on the scheme you’re a member of and how long the break lasts.
+There could be an impact on your NHS Pension during a break in service, depending on the scheme you’re a member of and how long the break lasts.

 There are many reasons why you may be thinking about taking a break from your role within the NHS.
 It could be a long-held dream to go travelling or perhaps you want to spend some precious time caring for a loved one.